KazumaYamamoto2023/DSC180B-Q2-Project/README.md

 `root`
 * `run.py:` Python file with main method to run the project code
+* `Dockerfile:` Dockerfile with dependencies to bulid docker image to deploy containerized environment

 `gsql`
 * `build_schema.gsql:` GSQL query to create transaction network graph schema in TigerGraph